DevOps-Inno-22-summer/labs/app_python/PYTHON.md

-# Best practices for a Python web application
+## Best practices for development Python web application

-## General code writing and styling

 1. Keep **documentation** clear and full.
 2. Use *linters* and other **static analysis tools**, such as: